The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-0-Me'uiedra.md

 Finley says she is headed due east to Fort Felix and will return in ten days and says that if we go a couple hours east then head north we will make the guard tower by nightfall.

-Finally, we enjoy Edgar's hospitality for the night.
+Finally, we enjoyed Edgar's hospitality for the night.